 There are many substitutes for driving that we use every day.
 Riding a bike, subway, train, bus, walking, or airplane are all other ways of getting us from point A to point B. None of these eliminate the risk, they just substitute the hazard for a less risky hazard.

 A plethora of engineering controls in our vehicles attempt to reduce the risk associated with driving; after all, the automobile is a modern engineering marvel that continues to evolve.
 These controls include anti-lock brakes, traction control, blind-spot detectors, automatic transmissions, all-wheel drive, hazard blinkers, turn signals, brake lights, and so on.
 But still, after all of that, there is a lot of residual risk to driving.

-Administrative Controls are the most noticeable controls we use for reducing the hazard of driving.
+Administrative Controls are the most noticeable controls we use for reducing the hazard identification of driving.
 These seek to change or control the behavior of drivers on the road.
 Speed limits, lane markers, curve warnings, traffic lights, stop signs, and driver's license requirements are just a few of the many controls we use to reduce the risk of driving on the road.

 We cannot control other people's behavior.
 We can't control the schedule of mass transportation or its availability.
 Sometimes we need to get somewhere that is too far to walk or ride a bike.
 For these reasons, we have a residual risk that leads us to needing Personal Protective Equipment (PPE) to protect drivers and passengers.
 PPE protects us from consequences should an event happen.
 Seatbelts and airbags are just some that come to mind.